Atinoda/text-generation-webui-docker/README.md

 `docker compose up`

 *When the container is launched, it will print out how many commits behind origin the current build is, so you can decide if you want to update it.
-Docker hub images will be periodically updated, but if you need bleeding edge versions you must build locally.*
+Docker hub images will be periodically updated.
+The `default-nightly` image is built every day but it is not manually tested.
+If you need bleeding edge versions you must build locally.*

 ### Build (optional)
 The provided `docker-compose.yml.build` shows how to build the image locally.
 You can use it as a reference to modify the original `docker-compose.yml`, or you can rename it and use it as-is.
 Choose the desired variant to build by setting the build `target` and then run: